reapp/new-site/source/docs-themes.md

 ```

 One thing to note is that when using the reapp-ui helpers, your styles will have access
-to constants, if you export a function for each one.
+to constants if you export a function for each one.
 So you can use them like so:

 ```
 UI.addConstants({ baseColor: '#fff' });